 Assertive community treatment (ACT) is a service that provides continuous care for people with serious mental illness in the community especially those who have difficulty engaging with the mental health services.
-The Assertive Community Treatment in Schizophrenia Spectrum Disorders (ACCESS II) study showed positive outcomes for those receiving ACT which sustained even after four years: Schottle et al., 2018, level II-3
+The Assertive Community Treatment in Schizophrenia Spectrum Disorders (ACCESS II) study showed positive outcomes for those receiving ACT which sustained even after four years:84, level II-3

-- 75.7% were fully adherent to medications compared with baseline (p < 0.001) - 73.0% received psychotherapeutic treatment conducted by the ACT team or private psychotherapists - significant reduction of inpatient treatment from 22.4 days at year one to 4.7 days at year four - significant clinical improvement based on BPRS, CGI-S, GAF and Q-LES-Q - Key elements of ACT are as follows: NICE, 2014 - o a multidisciplinary approach involving a dedicated psychiatrist - o care for people with serious mental illness - o shared responsibility for the same client by team members - o provision of all psychiatric and social care for each client - o care is provided at home or work place - o emphasised on medication concordance
+- 75.7% were fully adherent to medications compared with baseline (p < 0.001) - 73.0% received psychotherapeutic treatment conducted by the ACT team or private psychotherapists - significant reduction of inpatient treatment from 22.4 days at year one to 4.7 days at year four - significant clinical improvement based on BPRS, CGI-S, GAF and Q-LES-Q - Key elements of ACT are as follows: - o a multidisciplinary approach involving a dedicated psychiatrist - o care for people with serious mental illness - o shared responsibility for the same client by team members - o provision of all psychiatric and social care for each client - o care is provided at home or workplace - o emphasis on medication adherence

-People with schizophrenia should receive ACT if there is a history of poor engagement with services leading to frequent relapse or social disruption, high use of inpatient services and presence of residual psychotic symptoms.
-APA, 2019; SIGN 2013
+People with schizophrenia should receive ACT if there is a history of poor engagement with services leading to frequent relapse or social disruption, high use of inpatient services and presence of residual psychotic symptoms.36; 49

-Assertive community treatment should be provided for people with schizophrenia who have difficulty engaging with the mental health services.
+Assertive community treatment should be provided for people with schizophrenia who have difficulties engaging with the mental health services.